Nick Choksi

 The star clusters that make black hole binaries across cosmic time

-I grew up in Michigan, near Ann Arbor, before I ran away from the cold and moved to Berkeley.
-In my free time, I play tennis, dabble in the nerd grab bag of books and television, and play with my dog, Hank.
+Hank the dog I grew up in Michigan, near Ann Arbor, before I ran away from the cold and moved to Berkeley.
+In my free time, I like to hit tennis balls, eat burritos, and play with my dog, Hank.